raimohanska/sensor-server/README.md

     npm install

-Create the file `keep-config.coffee` in this  directory and add your Keen.IO configuration there.
+Create the file `keen-config.coffee` in this  directory and add your Keen.IO configuration there.
 Like this:

 ```coffeescript
 module.exports = {